echopen/PRJ-medtec_kit/electronic/daughter_boards/DB-pulser/DB-pulser_v2/readme.md

 ## Remarks
 [BOM](./src/DB-pulser_v2.csv)

 This daughter use an extenernal MAX4940 evaluation kit.
 This board is connected to the daughter board *via* the connector P3.
 The -100V input is connect *via* connector P2 or P4 (angled socket and SMA connector respectively).
 Output connector P5, P6, P7, P8 are used to plugged the transducer and to connect to DB_tr_switch_tgc.
+Scheme on how to connect the MAX4940 to connector P3 is given on [MDL-pulser_v2](../../../modules/hardware/MDL-pulser/MDL-pulser_v2)

 ## Results